The Bronx, a steaming symbol of climate inequality in US

 Nearby sits a small shadeless kids park, under a series of highway overpasses.

-Ullah said racist urban policies have allowed communities like his to become urban heat islands that lead to health problems.
+Ullah said racist urban policies have allowed communities like the South Bronx to become urban heat islands that lead to health problems.

 "And really, it's a matter of life or death," he said.